QinqinAndMacaulayCat/ml_project/docs/ml_proposal.md

 4. Model Training: Split data into training, validation, and test sets.
 Train models with hyperparameter tuning via validation set.
 5. Model Evaluation: Compare models using MSE, MAE, and $R^2$ on the test set.

+## Appendix

+### A.1 Use of AI

+We will use AI tools such as ChatGPT to:

+- Write report and PPT after we have completed the analysis.
+- Help debug code if we encounter issues that we cannot resolve ourselves.
+- Help understand the column meanings in the WRDS documentation as some of them are not very straightforward or do not have any description at all.